locomote/tycoon/INSTRUCTIONS.md

 Locomote Tycoon
 ===============

 Play by API!
-Write an API to move your fleet, win airport dominance and take over the world.
+Write a JSON Web Service to move your fleet, win airport dominance and take over the world.

 ## Game Rules